Case Study 01 · Loan Deboarding Portal · Onity Group

 1

-Clients see field-level errors in plain language, fix them in place, and submit cleanly the first time, instead of finding out three days later through a forwarded email.
+Clients fix field-level errors in plain language at upload, a wrong report version, a missing date, a mismatched investor code, instead of finding out three days later through a forwarded email.

 Validation · Error Prevention